bonitasoft/bonita-doc/md/performance-troubleshooting.md

 ## Monitor SQL request duration time

-By default, all queries taking more than one minute to respond will be logged in `INFO` in the bonita log file.
+By default, all queries taking more than one second to respond will be logged at the `INFO` level in the bonita log file, using the `org.hibernate.SQL_SLOW` logger.

 An increasing number of those logs can mean :
-* Slow connection between database server and Bonita server.
+* The connection between database server and Bonita server is becoming slow.
-* Database server overloaded.
+* Database server is overloaded.
-* Important Database volume can slow queries down.
-In this case, you might consider to [purge unnecessary archive data](https://github.com/bonitasoft/bonita-purge-tool/releases)
+* Big Database volume can slow queries down.
+In this case, you might consider to [purge unnecessary archive data](https://github.com/bonitasoft/bonita-purge-tool/releases).

-The execution threshold value is configured in `bonita-platform-community.properties`
+The execution threshold value can be configured in `bonita-platform-community.properties`
 ```
 bonita.platform.persistence.dbquery.warnWhenLongerThanMillis=1000
 ```

 ## Connectors